Brannavan Gnanalingam: Biography

 His 2020 novel, Sprigs, won the 2021 Best Novel prize at the Ngaio Marsh Awards and was shortlisted for the 2021 Fiction award at the Ockham New Zealand Book Awards.
 The Guardian described Sprigs as "an incendiary novel" and "an important examination of racism, violence and toxic masculinity that everyone should read".

-In 2022, Gnanalingam latest novel, Slow Down, You're Here, was released.
+In 2022, Gnanalingam novel, Slow Down, You're Here, was released.
 The book was described as a horror novel, received critical praise and was listed as one of the best books of the year by The Spinoff.
+This novel was followed by The Life and Opinions of Kartik Popat (2024), which is a fictional autobiography of a South Asian right-wing, political grifter.
+Writing at the time of publication, Gnanalingam citing an interview between Ann Coulter and Vivek Ramaswamy as the inspiration for the book: Ramaswamy shows that you can grease up to racist folks by doing some of the heavy lifting for them, but they’ll still never view you as one of them.
+You’re just the hired help.
+And they’ll still view you as a loser.
 From 2006–2016, Gnanalingam contributed to the online publication The Lumière Reader, which is now on hiatus.
 He covered film festivals such as Venice, Berlin, Rotterdam, and Cannes when writing for this publication.
 He has also written for The Spinoff, The New Zealand Listener, the New Zealand Herald and The Dominion Post.
-As of 2022 he was a contributing editor for Wellington-based Lawrence & Gibson publishing collective.
+He is also a contributing editor for Wellington-based Lawrence & Gibson publishing collective, alongside Murdoch Stephens.